-immediately upstream from the Project to USGS' Yuba River near Marysville gage for WYs 1970 through 2010.
+- YCWA's Proposed Project (Existing) Hydrology.
+This dataset reflects conditions under YCWA's proposed Project with the existing level-of-development irrigation demands.
+This dataset is comprised of historical mean daily hydrology for the geographic area immediately upstream from the Project to USGS' Yuba River near Marysville gage for WYs 1970 through 2010.
 The measured inflows and synthesized accretions used in the Without-Project and With-Project Hydrology datasets are used as inflows to the Operations Model.
+The New Colgate Powerhouse TDS and New Bullards Bar Dam Flood Control Outlet are installed and functioning.
 The YCWA Proposed Project (Existing) Hydrology is the output from the Operations Model.
 It is a simulation of the Project operations under YCWA's proposed Project conditions.

-• YCWA's Proposed Project (Future) Hydrology.
+13 - YCWA's Proposed Project (Future) Hydrology.
 This dataset reflects conditions under YCWA's proposed Project with conditions in 2062.
 This dataset is comprised of synthetic mean daily hydrology for the geographic area immediately upstream from the Project, including new license conditions and water delivery demands for projects upstream from the Project, to USGS' Yuba River near Marysville gage for WYs 1975 through 2008.
 The synthetic flows resulting from simulations of the upstream projects are used as inflows to the Project, along with future irrigation demands from the Yuba River near Daguerre Point Dam.
-The YCWA's Proposed Project (Future) Hydrology is the output from the Operations Model is simulation of the Project operations under YCWA's proposed Project conditions with future-level inflows and water demands.
+The New Colgate Powerhouse TDS and New Bullards Bar Dam Flood Control Outlet are installed and functioning in the future.
+The YCWA's Proposed Project (Future) Hydrology is the output from the Operations Model.
+It is a simulation of the Project operations under YCWA's proposed Project conditions with future-level inflows and water demands.
+14